API Reference

 interval_steps::Int=1)

 Pruner to detect outlying metrics of the trials.
 Prune if a metric exceeds upper threshold, falls behind lower threshold or reaches NaN.
+For further information see the ThresholdPruner in the Optuna python documentation.

 • lower::Union{Float64,Nothing}=nothing: A minimum value which determines whether pruner prunes or not.
 If an intermediate value is smaller than lower, it prunes.